Communication and Media Studies 236

 Design principles for any publication or work of graphic art involve such considerations as perspective, balance, proportion, sequence, unity, and contrast.
 These principles are qualitative issues at play in any individual's work, and students are encouraged to understand them in light of their own aesthetic standards and apply them to their own creative efforts.

-Computer programs provide a means by which any person, even those who claim to have no artistic talent, are able to create original designs in a clean and effective formats.
-Programs employed in the lab will be based on the Mac platform and include the most current software.
+Technological tools provide a means by which any person, even those who claim to have no artistic talent, can plan and execute designs in a clean and effective formats.
+Programs employed in the lab include the msot current tools and technologies.

 The changing nature of media technology and the role media technology has played in social upheaval are considered theoretically, employing critical, empirical and historical viewpoints.
 The main focus of the discussion of changing media technology, however, is on a practical level and is designed to help students anticipate the next generation of technology.